 - Potential to contribute to field of education: collegiality, enthusiasm, professional involvement, leadership, diverse talents or background

-- Incoming students are given first consideration, as scholarships are primarily intended to assist incoming students during their first quarters of study.
-Continuing students will receive consideration in the event that awards are not granted to incoming students.
+In the scholarship process, incoming students are generally given first consideration, as scholarships are primarily intended to assist incoming students during their first quarters of study.
+Continuing students will receive consideration for awards that are not granted to incoming students.

 I’m a newly admitted student, but I have not yet accepted my offer of admission.
 Am I eligible to apply for these scholarships?

 Yes!
 You do not need to accept your offer of admission in order to be considered for scholarship funding.

 I’m a newly admitted student and I’m having trouble logging in to start my scholarship application.
 What is my UW NetID?

 Your UW NetID (“University of Washington Network Identification”) and password are used to access a variety of UW online services.
 You can create your UW NetID and password online here: https://identity.uw.edu/new/